MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-read-isolation.md

 ---
 # Record instance isolation level

 The runtime of Business Central automatically determines the isolation levels used when querying the database.
 A transaction's isolation level is heightened either implicitly by writes on a record or explicitly via LockTable, both on a per-table basis.
-The heightened isolation level persists for the entirety of the transaction, leaving subsequent code executed be impacted by heightened isolation levels, whether it is required or wished.
+The heightened isolation level persists for the entirety of the transaction, leaving subsequent code executed be impacted by heightened isolation levels, whether it's required or wished.

 The below example shows AL code with SQL isolation level hints annotated on database reads, which solely relies on transaction determined locking.